 While a dementia diagnosis can be frightening, there are plenty of organisations who can help.

-Here at SureSafe we provide a range of personal alarms which can help someone living with dementia, including our forthcoming dementia tracker that offers GPS tracking, geo-fencing and more.
+Here at SureSafe we provide a range of personal alarms which can help an elderly person living with dementia, including our forthcoming dementia tracker that offers GPS tracking, geo-fencing and more.
 Get in touch with us on 0800 112 3201 and speak to one of our team for further information.